If you'd like to interview Rick Steves, please email firstname.lastname@example.org.

 Rick Steves' Europe's Climate Smart Commitment (40 words)

 Travel is a major contributor to climate change.
-To help mitigate our impact on the environment, Rick Steves' Europe is investing $1 million each year in climate-smart nonprofits and advocacy groups.
+To help mitigate our impact on the environment, each year Rick Steves' Europe is investing in a portfolio of climate-smart nonprofits and advocacy groups.
 Learn more at www.ricksteves.com/climate.

 Rick Steves' Europe's Climate Smart Commitment (80 words)

 Travel is a major contributor to climate change.
 Carbon emissions from transatlantic flights, in particular, are a major threat to the environment.
-As a company that promotes (and profits from) travel, Rick Steves' Europe will self-impose a carbon tax by investing $1 million per year in organizations that support conservation and climate-smart agriculture in underdeveloped countries — with an emphasis on projects that empower women and strengthen communities — as well as organizations that advocate for climate-smart legislative policies.
+As a company that promotes (and profits from) travel, Rick Steves' Europe will self-impose a carbon tax by making an annual investment in nonprofit organizations that support conservation and climate-smart agriculture in underdeveloped countries — with an emphasis on projects that empower women and strengthen communities — as well as organizations that advocate for climate-smart legislative policies.
 Learn more at www.ricksteves.com/climate.

 Rick Steves' Europe's Climate Smart Commitment (140 words)